j127/landing_page_template/README.md

 Features:

-- Use TypeScript of JavaScript
+- Use TypeScript or JavaScript
 - Use SCSS or CSS
 - Runs tasks on staged files automatically (formatting, etc.)
-- Staging environment
+- Optionally deploy to a staging environment
-- Deploys to Netlify (free)
+- Deploys production build to Netlify (free)

 See the `package.json` file for a list of available scripts.